JoyTerence/Gatsby-Blog/content/graphql/index.md

 GraphQL is easy to learn and the docs are really helpful.
 One can also make use of GraphiQL which can be used to test out the APIs.
 [This Interactive GraphQL playground provided by GitHub](https://developer.github.com/v4/explorer/) helped me save time on structuring my queries while developing a react native app.

 ### Disadvantages
+---
 #### Error Management

-Checking the response status is enough to get an idea about the type of error, while querying for the data, in case of REST.
+Usually, checking the response status is enough to get an idea about the type of error during fetching of data, as seen in REST.
 But in GraphQL every error is sent as a payload with 200 Success.
 This forces the client to implement the parsing logic.

 ```json
 {